Welcome to Whirlpool State Park

 An electric trolley line ran in the Niagara Gorge from 1895 to 1935.
 The first trolleys traveled on the New York side between Niagara Falls and Lewiston.
 In 1899, trolleys began crossing over the newly opened Lewiston-Queenston Suspension Bridge into Canada, following the gorge rim to Niagara Falls, Ontario, and crossing back to New York on the Upper Steel Arch Bridge.
 Today, many of the Niagara Gorge trails follow the Great Gorge Route once traveled by the trolleys.
 Image courtesy of the Niagara Falls Public Library.

 Location.
 43° 7.209′ N, 79° 3.858′ W. Marker is in Niagara Falls, New York, in Niagara County.
 Marker can be reached from Niagara Scenic Parkway (New York State Route 957A).
-Touch for map.
 Marker is located in Whirlpool State Park where the walkway to the front of the tourist shelter meets the parking lot.
 The park is accessed from the Niagara Scenic Parkway (nee: Robert Moses Parkway.).
+Touch for map.
 Marker is in this post office area: Niagara Falls NY 14303, United States of America.
+Touch for directions.

 Also see . . .